Nyzy

+Until 26 January 2024, Nyzy was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Nyzy became a rural settlement.

 Economy

 Transportation

 Nyzy railway station is a terminus of the railway line from Boromlia, however, it does not have much passenger traffic.
-The closest station with more passenger traffic is Imeni Vasylya Nesvita, near Nyzhnya Syrovatka, 3 km east of the settlement, on the railway connecting Vorozhba and Kharkiv via Sumy.
+The closest station with more passenger traffic is Imeni Vasylia Nesvita, near Nyzhnia Syrovatka, 3 km east of the settlement, on the railway connecting Vorozhba and Kharkiv via Sumy.

 The settlement has access to Highway H07 which runs north to Sumy and west to Romny, and Kyiv.